mendix/docs/content/en/docs/appstore/connectors/aws/amazon-eventbridge.md

 ### 4.4 Activities {#activities}

-Activities define the actions that are executed in a Microflow or a Nanoflow.
+Activities define the actions that are executed in a microflow or a Nanoflow.

 #### 4.4.1 UpdateConnection {#update-connection}